rexuime/rexuime/README.md

 ## 🔧 Featured Projects

 ### ⚡ Adaptive Power Management System
-C++-based embedded system for dynamic power optimization in real-time environments.
+Developed a C++ power management system to improve performance and energy efficiency in embedded environments.
-- Reduced power by 35%, improved system stability by 40%
+Used multi-threaded scheduling, signal processing, and real-time anomaly detection to reduce power use by 35% and improve system stability by 40%.
-- Multi-threaded scheduling, signal processing (FFT), anomaly detection
+Built for Linux-based systems with real-time responsiveness in mind.
 - [Project Repository](#) *(Coming Soon)*

 ### 🌐 Embedded Sensor Network for Environmental Monitoring
-Modular, low-power firmware in C for real-time sensor tracking using LoRaWAN + MQTT.
+Designed an embedded C system to track environmental conditions using long-range wireless communication (LoRaWAN + MQTT).
-- 98% uptime, 4-month battery life, adaptive sleep cycles
+Achieved 98% uptime and 4-month battery life with adaptive sleep cycles and a modular sensor interface.
-- Designed for long-term deployment in constrained conditions
+Ideal for low-power, remote monitoring applications.
 - [Project Repository](#) *(Coming Soon)*

-### 🐶 Real-Time Dog Waste Detection System
+### 🐾 Real-Time Dog Waste Detection System
-AI-powered detection system using OpenCV, YOLO, and pose estimation.
+Created a real-time AI vision system using Python and OpenCV to detect canine waste events through object detection and pose estimation.
-- 90%+ accuracy, thermal + visual fusion, real-time web interface
-- Embedded edge device (Raspberry Pi) streams video to local machine for processing
+Achieved 90%+ accuracy using sensor fusion (thermal + environmental) and integrated a Flask-based interface for remote monitoring.
 - [Project Repository](#) *(Coming Soon)*

 ---